-Relevant commitment Relevant Funding Compact indicators System-wide baselines and targets from Funding Compact UNFPA baselines (2018 or 2019) Accelerating resul lts on the ground 1.
-Enhance cooperation for results at Fraction of UNSDG entities reporting at least 15% of development- (2017) 9 entities on a total of 29 or 31% reporting at least 15% Baseline 2018: 15% of UNFPA development expenditures delivered through joint activities country level related expenditures on joint activities of development- related expenditures on joint activities 2019: 18% of UNFPA development expenditures delivered through joint activities.
-2020: 26.5 % of UNFPA development expenditures delivered through joint activities . % of RCs that state that at least 75% of CPDs are aligned to the UNDAF in their country Baseline (2017): TBD Target (2023): 100% Baseline 2018: 100% - As the new guidance for the UN Sustainable Development Cooperation Framework (replacing the UNDAF) is rolled out, UNFPA will aim to ensure that all new CPDs are aligned to new UNSDCFs.
+Relevant Commitment Relevant Funding Compact Indicators System-wide Baselines & Targets from Funding Compact UNFPA Baselines (2018 or 2019) Accelerating result ts on the ground 1.
+Enhance cooperation for results at country Fraction of UNSDG entities reporting at least 15% of development (2017) 9 entities on a total of 29 or 31% reporting at least 15% Baseline 2018: 15% of UNFPA development expenditures delivered through joint activities level related expenditures on joint activities of development related expenditures on joint activities 2019: 18% of UNFPA development expenditures delivered through joint activities.
+2020: 26.5 % of UNFPA development expenditures delivered through joint activities.
+2021: 20% of UNFPA development expenditures delivered through joint activities.
+2022: 15% of UNFPA development expenditures delivered through joint activities. % of RCs that state that at least 75% of CPDs are aligned to the UNDAF in their country Baseline (2017): tbd Target (2023): 100% Baseline 2018: 100% - As the new guidance for the UN Sustainable Development Cooperation Framework (replacing the UNDAF) is rolled out, UNFPA will aim to ensure that all new CPDs are aligned to new UNSDCFs.
 Currently, 100% of all CPDs are reflective of the respective UNDAF in the results matrix - this is a key requirement in the existing UNFPA guidance.
 2019 and 2020: 100% - UNFPA will continue to fully align all new CPDs to UNSDCFs.
 This is a mandatory instruction for all CPDs (Source: UNFPA Programme Review Committee).
-2. Increase collaboration on joint and independent system-wide evaluation products to improve UN support on the ground % of UNSDG evaluation offices engaging in joint or independent system- wide evaluations (ISWE) Baseline (2018): 29% (joint eval), 20% (ISWE) Target (2021): 75% (joint eval), 50% (ISWE) Baseline 2018: 50% of UNFPA centralized evaluations are either joint or system-wide evaluations.
-This corresponds to 5 evaluations on a total of 10.
-2019: Almost 50 % (7 out of 15) of centralized evaluations being managed by UNFPA in 2019-2020 are either joint or system-wide, as described in the UNFPA Evaluation Office Annual Report on the Evaluation Function
+2021 and 2022 : 100% - UNFPA will continue to fully align all new CPDs to UNSDCFs.
+This is a mandatory instruction for all CPDs (Source: